How Big Is the Problem?

 How it works: After initial contact, the "landlord" insists on payment via wire transfer, Zelle, Venmo, or cryptocurrency — all methods that are nearly impossible to reverse once sent.

-Red flag: Any request for wire transfer, gift cards, or cryptocurrency.
+Any request for wire transfer, gift cards, or cryptocurrency is a scam.
 Legitimate landlords accept checks or secure payment through licensed brokers.
+These payment methods are nearly impossible to reverse.

 3. The Out-of-Town Landlord